wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 ****

     VERSION DATE        TYPE    CHANGES
-	3.6.1   2014/10/22  BUG-FIX Updated playlist to fix layout and alignment issues 3.6.0   2014/10/17  UPDATE  Update [cxl MediaUploader] shortcode to use mobile friendly html5 uploader and the new cxl API
+	3.6.2   2014/10/30  UPDATE  Updated management for the RLimitMem Hack 3.6.1   2014/10/22  BUG-FIX Updated playlist to fix layout and alignment issues 3.6.0   2014/10/17  UPDATE  Update [cxl MediaUploader] shortcode to use mobile friendly html5 uploader and the new cxl API
 	                            NOTE: Requires WP 4.0 or greater!!